IntelliSOFT-Consulting/digital_square_notice_d_wp4/openmrs-hie-atomfeed-client-omod/README.md

 Global configuration properties
 -------------------------------
-In order for the application to sun as intended, the following Global Properties have to be set:
+In order for the application to sun as intended, the following OpenMRS Global Properties have to be set: